Bassline (music genre): Post mainstream era

 After its success through the mid to late 2000s, bassline began to enter a stage of commercial decline.
 This was mainly driven by the genre not having a presence in nightclubs as it did previously.
 At this point the genre started to combine elements from older 2-step and UK garage tracks.
-Artists like 1st Born, Mr Virgo, J69, Freddo, TRC and DJ Q pioneered the new sound which called upon more highly swung beats instead of the classic 4x4 drums that were used in old school bassline tracks.
+Artists like 1st Born, Mr Virgo, J69, J.G, Freddo, TRC and DJ Q pioneered the new sound which called upon more highly swung beats instead of the classic 4x4 drums that were used in old school bassline tracks.
 The music at this time was mainly championed by DJ Q via his weekly spot on BBC Radio 1Xtra.

 In July 2012, The Independent featured an article about the progress of bassline and the new sound.

 With bassline as a scene in decline and nightclub owners still unwilling to carry out events, there was a resurgence in the music as a sound and party culture mainly due to the warehouse and rave culture in the North of England.

 Musical commentators observed something of a revival of the genre in 2017, with the increasing popularity of the 'Bassfest' festival and the emergence of new producers pursuing a sub-bass driven style.